Javaeater/Zendesk-Coding-Challange-2021/README.md

 Please make sure you have Python 3.9.6 or newer.
  - You can install the newest version of python here: https://www.python.org/downloads/

-Also make sure you are using pip 21.2.1 or newer.
+Also, make sure you are using pip 21.2.1 or newer.
  - If you are not sure you have pip installed you can use the command ``` python -m ensurepip --upgrade ```
  - If you have pip installed but not the correct version please use ``` python -m pip install --upgrade pip ```